Cerebellum-Network/private-standalone-network-node/docs/derivative_assets.md

 ### Description
  Derivative Asset support for the enterprise needs, with attributes such as expiration, limit on transfers, longitudinal unlocking, redemptions, etc.

-## How to create and deploy Smart Contract to the Network
+## How to build and deploy Smart Contract to the Network
 ### 1. Create Smart Contract artifacts
 Follow [this](./create_sc_artifacts.md) link to create Smart Contract artifacts
 ### 2. Upload artifacts (wasm and metadata files) first